edwinisnow/cheat-sheets/README.md

 npm config delete init-author-name

-To know the package name
+To display the package name
 npm view packagename

+To display the package versions npm view packagename versions

+To display the outdated packages npm outdated

 To Intall the packages